peteroupc/peteroupc.github.io/random.md

         return ret

     def stateLengthN(n):
-      """ Suggested state length (or bits of entropy) for PRNGs that shuffle
-        a list of n items. """
+      """ Suggested bits of entropy for PRNGs that shuffle a list of n items. """
       return ceillog2(fac(n))

     def stateLengthNChooseK(n, k):
-      """ Suggested state length/entropy for PRNGs that choose k different items randomly from a list of n items (see RFC 3797, sec.
+      """ Suggested bits of entropy for PRNGs that choose k different items randomly from a list of n items (see RFC 3797, sec.
 3.3) """
       return ceillog2(fac(n)/(fac(k)*fac(n-k)))

     def stateLengthDecks(numDecks, numCards):
-      """ Suggested state length/entropy for PRNGs that shuffle multiple decks of cards in one. """ return ceillog2(fac(numDecks*numCards)/ \
+      """ Suggested bits of entropy for PRNGs that shuffle multiple decks of cards in one. """ return ceillog2(fac(numDecks*numCards)/ \
           (fac(numDecks)**numCards))